 What is to be haunted?
 Spectres appearing unexpectedly, things that go bump in the night?
 Or perhaps the fear of it is enough.
 With light and dark, sound and silence and two fine performances The Woman In Black manages to convey the utter terror of being driven to the edge of one’s wits by little more than dread.

-The two men reenact the youthful Kipps’ journey to a remote northern outpost to attend the funeral of a client.
+The Actor plays the role of Kipps in reenacting the youthful clerk’s journey to a remote northern outpost to attend the funeral of a client, back in the mists of time.
 Visiting the house of the deceased, an old building in the middle of a marsh, he uncovers the secret of the titular spectre who haunts him.

-The performances here are vital, with Matthew Spencer’s The Actor having to convey Kipps’ incredulity, naivety and growing terror.
-David Acton is superb as the stiff elder Kipps and has to act out a number of different guises that the younger Kipps can react to.
-With little more than facial expressions, voices, the odd overcoat, a smoke machine and a minimal set the two actors skilfully build tension and pace.
-Those 30 years in the West End have honed a product as completely as The Actor moulds Kipps into a convincing actor.
+The performances here are vital, with Easton’s The Actor having to convey Kipps’ incredulity, naivety and growing terror.
+Robert Goodale is superb as the stiff elder Kipps and has to act out a number of different guises that the younger Kipps can react to.
+With little more than facial expressions, voices, record of BBC sound effects, the odd overcoat, a smoke machine and a minimal set the two actors skilfully build tension and pace.
+Those 30 years in the West End have honed a product as completely as The Actor moulds Kipps into a convincing performer.

 It’s well into the second half before any of the scares really take hold.
 The play thrives off the sense of uncanny – lethal marshes shrouded in sea fret, an abandoned house with a locked door and rocking chair with a life of its own.
 A dead child, a mystery and a pale, wasting woman.
 When The Woman In Black turns the screw it’s as electrifyingly shocking as a dousing with scalding water.